 Why Is My Vape Auto-Firing?

-There's nothing better than bringing your vape to your lips, pressing the manual fire button or simply inhaling and triggering the activation process that way, and inhaling a beautiful plume of vapour.
+There's nothing better than bringing your vape to your lips, pressing the manual fire button, or simply inhaling, triggering the activation process that way, and inhaling a beautiful plume of vapor.

 What Is Auto-Firing?

 There are two ways to activate your vape.
-You can either bring it to your lips and press the activation button to get the coils to heat the e-liquid into vapour, or you can activate that process by simply inhaling.
+You can either bring it to your lips and press the activation button to get the coils to heat the e-liquid into vapor, or you can simply inhale to activate that process.

 Auto-firing used to happen quite often in the early days of vaping, before the major kinks were worked out of the manufacturing process.
 Vapes have evolved tremendously over time, but auto-firing is still a hazard.
 If you use a vape, learn how and why auto-firing happens so you can avoid it to the best of your ability.